zooba/pymanager/pep-draft.md

 be visible in the FTP view).
 An alternative would be to publish and list these packages, and expect users to download and manually extract and configure them.

-Given the desirable workflows we see, we believe that most users do not want to configure a Python install at all.
+Given the workflows we see, we believe that most users do not want to configure a Python install at all.
 Not only do they not want to choose the install location, they do not want to choose a version, or even have to search for a download provider or instructions.
 However, they do want to be able to find an install later, launch, update or remove it, or list all known installs.

 It is also worth recognising that there will be more ZIP files than are currently listed on the Download pages, and so the list of files will become